The Princess on the Glass Hill: Azerbaijan

 Azerbaijani scholarship classifies tale type 530 in Azerbaijan as Azeri type 530, "Qəbir üstündə keşik çəkmə" ("Holding a vigil on the grave"): the youngest son holds a vigil on his father's grave and gains three horses which he uses to beat the king's challenge (either jumping over a ditch or jumping to reach the princess on a balcony).

-In an Azeri tale published by Azeri folklorist Hənəfi Zeynallı with the title "Мелик-Джамиль" ("Melik-Jamil"), a king is dying and as a last request asks his three sons, Melik-Achmed, Melik Jamshid and Melik-Jamil, to hold a vigil on his grave for three nights, and to marry their sisters to whoever passes by 40 days after his death.
+In an Azeri tale published by Azeri folklorist Hanafi Zeynalli with the title "Мелик-Джамиль" ("Melik-Jamil"), a king is dying and as a last request asks his three sons, Melik-Achmed, Melik Jamshid and Melik-Jamil, to hold a vigil on his grave for three nights, and to marry their sisters to whoever passes by 40 days after his death.
 The youngest, Melik-Jamil, fulfills his father's wish and protects his grave against three assailants: one on a dark brown horse, the other on a white one and the third on a red.
 The prince steals the horses and uses them to win another king's trial: to jump over a large ditch to get his daughters.
 He gets the third one, but she is kidnapped by a man whose soul lies in an external place (type ATU 302, "Ogre's Heart in an Egg").